AdithyaSean/Automated-Home-Security-System/README.md

 *   AI-powered event analysis for more intelligent threat detection.
 *   Local video recording for redundancy.

-This project aims to provide a robust and intelligent home surveillance solution, leveraging the power of computer vision and IoT technologies.
+This project aims to provide a robust and intelligent home security solution, leveraging the power of computer vision and IoT technologies.